-Running more than 800 miles, the San Andreas Fault runs from the Salton Sea in the south to meet the Cascadia Megathrust Fault at the Mendocino Triple Junction in the north.
+The infamous San Andreas Fault runs more than 800 miles from the Salton Sea in the south to meet the Cascadia Megathrust Fault at the Mendocino Triple Junction in the north.

 While this image, explained in Step 1: Cascadia’s Impact Area, provides general patterns for event sizes, the slideshow images below detail the estimated size of each Cascadia megathrust earthquake during the last ≈10,000 years.
 T1 is the most recent, T19 the oldest in the series.